nasser/stopwork/README.md

 Keynote and Powerpoint are almost always too bloated for the presentations I build.
 They are full to the brim with features that I never use, like transitions, formatting, sound effects, and the experience of constructing a presentation feels cumbersome.

 So I built this.
-It is HTML 5 based, runs in your browser, makes use of CSS for styling, and JavaScript for slide logic.
+It is HTML 5 based, runs as a native app via [Electron](http://electron.atom.io/), makes use of CSS for styling, and JavaScript for slide logic.
 It makes the kind of presentations I do very easy to knock together, and it may do the same for you.

 Usage
 -----